youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/audio_sink.md

 ### SbAudioSinkConsumeFramesFunc ###

 Callback used to report frames consumed.
-The consumed frames will be removed from the source frame buffer to free space for new audio frames.
-When `frames_consumed` is updated asynchnously and the last time that it has been updated is known, it can be passed in `frames_consumed_at` so the audio time calculating can be more accurate.
+The consumed frames will be removed from the source frame buffer to free space for new audio frames.When `frames_consumed` is updated asynchnously and the last time that it has been updated is known, it can be passed in `frames_consumed_at` so the audio time calculating can be more accurate.